i-himanshu29/Cohort-Projects/README.md

 ### HTML
-- 00_TimeTable Table in HTML
+- 00_TimeTable Table in HTML Project
-- 01_SignUp Form
+- 01_SignUp Form Project
-- 02_Audio and Video embedded
+- 02_Audio and Video embedded Project

+### CSS
+- 03_Card Design Project
+- 04_Pricing Table Project
+- 05_Landing Page Project

 ## 🌱 How to Use
 1. Clone this repository to your local machine: